Male Facial Cosmetic Surgery

 Who Are the Ideal Candidates for Male Facial Cosmetic Surge

 Men with facial or neck skin laxity who are in otherwise good health may be good candidates for male facial cosmetic surgery.
 An evaluation of your facial anatomy will help Dr. Wald determine which procedure can benefit you.

-A fatty or “jowly” area beneath the chin is also a concern for many men.
-In younger patients, liposuction alone may be sufficient to correct the problem.
-Older patients may require a full facelift and necklift, which may include the removal of excess skin and tightening the platysma muscles, which run down each side of the neck.
-These muscles are usually thicker in men than they are in women, but do not pose a greater challenge for your plastic surgeon.
+Fat or jowls can form beneath the chin as you age.
+Younger patients can benefit from facial liposuction, which removes fatty tissue.
+Older patients may need a full facelift and neck lift, which may include the removal of excess facial skin and tightening of the platysma muscles, which run down each side of the neck.
+Male facial and neck muscles are typically thicker than women but pose no challenge to an experienced surgeon like Dr. Wald.

 After a facelift and neck lift, the facial contours appear more youthful and tight.
 Skilled surgeons are experienced at performing male facelifts and other facial procedures that not only reduce the signs of aging but also maintain and preserve the masculine features.
 Hair-producing skin must be considered when conducting any facial surgery on a man, which Dr. Wald takes into account before creating a surgical plan.